abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 are likely to find that there is no need to make conditions into a problem for ourselves.

-# What Does It Mean to Listen
+# What Does It Mean to Listen?

 ## Ajahn Yatiko